The last weekend in July, treasure hunters in upstate New York head to the Route 90 Garage Sale in Cayuga County in the Finger Lakes region.

 You can start your travels in either direction when setting out on Route 90.
 However, for newbies, it is best to brush up on your shopping savvy before you go.

-- Try not to park on private property or on the shoulder of the highway.
+Signs galore will guide you to the best sales along the route but try not to park on private property or the shoulder of the highway.
 Stick to designated parking areas instead.

 Take advantage of a treasure hunting toolkit that has everything you need to make fast, smart purchasing decisions.
 Make sure your toolkit contains packing materials for breakables, so you can get your purchases home safely.
 And if you are searching for a new boat, car, or motorcycle (this sale is prime for big merchandise) bring your big rig and trailer just in case.